We reverse engineer geek leadership

 My name is Adelina Chalmers and I am known as The Geek Whisperer.

-The name "Geek Whisperer" came from someone who observed me talking and working with engineers who said: "I have never seen anyone connect with engineers like this.
+The name "Geek Whisperer" came from someone who observed me working with engineers and said: "I have never seen anyone connect with engineers like this.
 It's like you are a geek whisperer."
 I loved the name and decided to take it on.